Lombiq/DotNest-Core-SDK/Readme.md

 You can see an example of a fork of this project for the website [Letters from Fiume](https://lettersfromfiume.com/), with a Media Theme [here](https://github.com/Piedone/DotNest-Sites).
 This demonstrates how to have a Media Theme theme project with Liquid templates and CSS, and do local development with an export of the production site, also making use of [Auto Setup](https://docs.orchardcore.net/en/latest/docs/reference/modules/AutoSetup/).

-### Automatic sync for your fork with Git-hg Mirror

-Optionally, you can set up a mirror on [Git-hg Mirror](https://githgmirror.com) to automatically (and continuously) synchronize every commit from the original repository to your fork.
-This gives you an easy way to always work with same code base as what is running on DotNest.

-- The "Git clone URL" should be `git+https://github.com/Lombiq/DotNest-Core-SDK.git`.
-- The "Hg clone URL" (don't worry about "Hg") should be a similar URL pointing to your fork with some authentication details to allow Git-hg Mirror to push to your repository.
-You can create an access token under [your GitHub settings](https://github.com/settings/tokens) (select full `repo` access) and use it as follows: `git+https://0123456789abcdef0123456789abcdef:x-oauth-basic@github.com/AwesomeDeveloper/Awesome-Project.git`.
-- The "Mirroring direction" should be `Git to Hg`.
-- You'll just need the default branch, so configure "Git ref selection regex for pushes" as `refs/heads/dev`.
-- Make sure that you never commit anything to the branches coming from the original repository, otherwise the synchronization will fail.

 **Note** that this project uses [GitHub Actions](https://github.com/features/actions) for automated builds.
-If you don't need these, and especially if your fork will be auto-updated with Git-hg Mirror (which pushes to your repository multiple times a minute) then you shouldn't enable GitHub Actions for the repository (since then e.g. a build will run on each Git-hg Mirror push).
+If you don't need these in your fork then you shouldn't enable GitHub Actions for the repository, but we do recommend you utilize them for automated QA.

 ## Working with the repository